The Red Badge of Gayness: Production

 After the production of the previous episode, the voice actor of many female South Park roles, Mary Kay Bergman, committed suicide.
 Parker and Stone, still in shock from her death, did not feel like auditioning people right away, which is why this episode features no female voices (Trey Parker voices the S'mores Schnapps Lady and the schoolteacher in Topeka, and Kenny's mother Carol appears with no speaking parts).

 The episode parodies the film Gettysburg, which Parker and Stone disliked.

 Critical reception

 In 2013, fans voted "The Red Badge of Gayness" as the best episode of Season 3 on the official South Park website.

 Home media

 "The Red Badge of Gayness," along with the sixteen other episodes from The Complete Third Season, were released on a three-disc DVD set in the United States on June 18, 2001.
 The set includes brief audio commentaries by Parker and Stone for each episode.

-Mistake

-During the reenactment, the official confederate flag, the Stars and Bars, is used by the northerners.
-The confederates use the war flag of the confederation, who is historically correct, except for the shape.